+The City of North Vancouver has used these principles to guide the development of this plan.
+As recommended by North Shore Accessibility Advisory Committee, we have also adopted intersectionality as a guiding principle for this work.
+We will continue to look to these principles as we move towards implementation.
 We are using these areas to guide our barrier identification and removal.
 Specifically, we are focusing on the areas that apply to municipal work.
 These include employment, service delivery, built environment, information and communications, transportation and procurement.
 Education and health are not within the scope of this plan.
 Although final standards have not been published, we have considered themes from the draft employment and service delivery standards.
 According to Untapped Accessibility's analysis of these standards, themes are:

-- 1. Employment - Asking about accommodations early and often - Collaborating with employees with disabilities in your accessibility work - Proactively planning for accessibility
+1. Employment - a.
+Asking about accommodations early and often - b.
+Collaborating with employees with disabilities in your accessibility work - c.
+Proactively planning for accessibility - d.
+Being transparent about the accessibility of your organization

-- Being transparent about the accessibility of your organization - 2.
-Service Delivery - Ensuring equitable access to your services - Eliminating the need for people to prove disability to gain access - Ensuring all staff are trained in accessibility - Documenting accessibility efforts and being transparent about these efforts - Ensuring there is an accessibility representative for your organization
+2. Service Delivery - a.
+Ensuring equitable access to your services - b.
+Eliminating the need for people to prove disability to gain access - c.
+Ensuring all staff are trained in accessibility - d.
+Documenting accessibility efforts and being transparent about these efforts - e.
+Ensuring there is an accessibility representative for your organization

 The Accessible Canada Act

 The Accessible BC Act is Canada's federal accessibility legislation.
 It builds on the existing human rights framework by focusing on the identification, removal, and prevention of barriers.
 With the goal of ensuring a barrier-free Canada, the Act highlights three organizational requirements:

 - 1. Prepare and publish accessibility plans

 - 2. Set up a feedback process

 - 3. Prepare and publish progress reports

 These are similar requirements to those highlighted in the Accessible BC Act.
 But the Accessible Canada Act requires progress reports that describe actions the organization has taken to implement their accessibility plans.

 For transparency purposes, the City of North Vancouver will ensure regular progress updates on this plan are released to the public.